-Dr. Fritz has over 10 years of research experience in the academic, non-profit, and local government sectors.
-She is currently employed with both the Pacific Institute for Research and Evaluation (PIRE) and Portland Police Bureau, in which she provides research support on many projects.
-Her work responsibilities include but are not limited to evaluation planning; instrument development; data collection and analysis; literature reviews; preparation of scholarly and technical reports; project management; and proposal development.
-Dr. Fritz previously worked as a mental health care provider in Kentucky, where she was responsible for leading group therapy sessions; providing individual and family outpatient therapy services; treatment planning; psychodiagnostic testing services; and preparing written reports with treatment recommendations based on assessment findings.
+Dr. Kyra Fritz received her Ph.D. in Criminal Justice from the University of Louisville and M.A. in Clinical Psychology from Spalding University.
+Police officer wellness and research design, methodology, and ethics are her areas of expertise.
+She has over 10 years of research experience in the academic, non-profit, and local government sectors.
+Dr. Fritz is currently an Associate Research Scientist at the PIRE-Louisville Center, where she is responsible for project management; evaluation planning; literature reviews; instrument development; data collection and analysis; preparation of scholarly and technical reports; and manuscript and proposal development.
+She has been an investigator on many applied police studies over the years, where she worked directly with law enforcement personnel to examine sentinel events; community policing implementation; police-youth interactions; and workplace challenges, mental health, substance abuse, and coping behaviors among officers.
+More recently, Dr. Fritz worked with Portland Police Bureau as a training analyst to help develop and evaluate components of the agency’s employee wellness program.
+She previously worked as a mental health care provider in Kentucky, where she was responsible for leading group therapy sessions; providing individual and family outpatient therapy services; treatment planning; psychodiagnostic testing services; and preparation of reports with treatment recommendations based on assessment findings.